 |Pathophysiology|| || |

-- Description: programmed cell death (physiological cell turnover)
+- Definition: programmed cell death (physiological cell turnover)

 - DNA damage

-- Hypoxia and other types of exogenous damage to the cell (radicals, irradiation, toxins)
+- Hypoxia; and other types of exogenous damage to the cell (free radicals, irradiation, toxins)

 - Growth factor withdrawal